-Nebraska Agriculture in the Classroom (AITC) provides classroom visits for Pre-K - 5th grade students.
-Customized lessons and hands-on activities provide students with opportunities to develop an awareness that agriculture is their source of food, clothing, and shelter.
-Each lesson is aligned to Nebraska State Education Standards within science, social studies, math, or language arts.
+Classrooms are invited to participate in customized lessons and hands-on activities where students can learn agriculture is their source of food, clothing, and shelter.
+Each lesson is aligned to Nebraska State Education standards within science, social studies, math, or language arts.

-By participating in a Classroom Visit, students will:
+By participating in a Virtual Classroom Visit, students will:

 - Understand that agriculture is essential to everyday life.